budisantoso/golang-notebook/README.md

 # golang-notebook
-This notebook is my personal collection of:
+This notebook is my personal collection of knowledge resource and sharing